 Hypothyroidism is a deficiency of the thyroid hormones T3 and T4.
-The presentation of thyroid disease can be subtle and non-specific since almost all cell nuclei have thyroid receptors which affect various metabolic processes.
-Prognosis is good if treated but can be disastrous if left untreated.
+The presentation of hypothyroidism can be subtle and non-specific since almost all cell nuclei have thyroid receptors, which affect various metabolic processes.
+Prognosis is good if treated, but it can be disastrous if left untreated.

-Hypothyroidism is common, affectine 4 per 1000 individuals per yeat.
+Hypothyroidism is common, affecting 4 per 1000 individuals per year.

 Classification of Hypothyroidism